chaschev/bear/README.md

 This command requires Maven 3.1.1+ installed and also might require administrator rights to create shortcuts in JAVA_HOME.

 Note: installation-maven-plugin might not yet be in Maven Central at the time of writing.

+To create a new Bear project after installation type

+    bear --create project-name

+This will create a .bear folder in which there will be a `pom.xml` and a simple project definition.
+In `.bear/project-name.properties` configuration can be defined, i.e. SSH authentication data. `.bear/pom.xml` project can be imported as a Maven module to an IDE of your choice and after it `.bear/ProjectNameProject.groovy` is ready to be run.

 ### Building Bear